ska-sa/katgpucbf/doc/xbgpu.networking.rst

 are significantly reduced as the data does not pass through system RAM.

 Currently GPUDirect is not supported on the gaming cards (RTX and GTX cards).
-It is only supported on the server-grade cards (such as the A100.).
+It is only supported on the server-grade cards (such as the A100).

 Currently katxbgpu does not make use of the Peerdirect functionality.

 .. todo::

   Write a script demonstrating how to use Peerdirect works.
-Update this descrption once this script has been written.
+Update this description once this script has been written.